MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/client-side-development/jsonstore/jsonstore-javascript.md

 ## Adding JSONStore
 To add JSONStore plug-in to your Cordova application:

-1. Open a **Terminal** window.
-2. Navigate to your Cordova project folder.
+1. Open a **Command-line** window and navigate to your Cordova project folder.
 3. Run the command: `cordova plugin add cordova-plugin-mfp-jsonstore`.

 ![Add JSONStore feature](jsonstore-add-plugin.png)